dewangr/dewangr/README.md

 - 👋 Hi, I’m @dewangr
-- 👀 I’m interested in web programming
+- 👀 I’m interested in web programming and data
-- 🌱 I’m currently learning flask
 - 📫 Text me on dewahendrawan99@gmail.com or LinkedIn: www.linkedin.com/in/i-dewa-ngurah-tri-hendrawan

 <!---